KenilAvaiyaa/Cluedo-Game/README.md

 # Extended Cluedo Game

-This is an enhanced command-line implementation of the classic Cluedo (Clue) board game with additional features and an expanded mansion.
+This is an enhanced command-line version of the classic Cluedo (Clue) board game, featuring additional features and an expanded mansion.

 ## Requirements
 - Python 3.6 or higher

 ## How to Run the Game
-1. Clone the repository or download the source code
+- Clone the repository
-2. Navigate to the source code directory
+- Navigate to the source code directory
-3. Run the game with Python:
+- Run the game with Python:
    ```
    python main.py
    ```